jacobm3/gke/slides-tf.md

         type: ONE_TO_ONE_NAT
 ```

-ARM templates provide a consistent and reliable way to provision GCP resources.
+YAML templates provide a consistent and reliable way to provision GCP resources.
 JSON is easy for computers to read, but can be challenging for humans to edit and troubleshoot.

 ???
 **Which brings us to method #2, GCP Resource Manager templates, also known as ARM templates.
 Have any of you used ARM templates?
 What's that experience like?**